cheryltroup/cheryltroup.portfolio1/_portfolio/xpedia.md

 ![]({{ site.baseurl }}/img/xpediaborder.png)

 {:.center}
+<a href="https://cheryltroup-xpedia.herokuapp.com/" class="button">Heroku </a>
+<a href="https://github.com/cheryltroup/xpedia/" class="button"> Github <i class="fa fa-fw fa-github"></i></a>

+{:.center}
 ### Overview

 Xpedia is a SaaS application that allows users to create their own wikis.
 Wikis are a great way to collaborate on community-sourced content.
 Whether the wiki is for a hobby or work-related project.
 The application lets users create their own wikis and share them publicly or privately with other collaborators.
 Access to privates wikis with upgraded membership.

 {:.center}
 ### Features